maskedmage77/Vue-Click-Game/README.md

 # vue-click-game

-This project was a small created following a tutorial by The Net Ninja.
+This project was created following a tutorial by The Net Ninja.

 ## Project setup
 ```